Royal Dutch Shell plc fourth quarter 2015 interim dividend

-The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the fourth quarter of 2013 of US$0.45 per A ordinary share (“A Share”) and B ordinary share (“B Share”), an increase of US$ 0.02 on the equivalent US dollar dividend for the same quarter last year.
+The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the fourth quarter of 2015 of US$0.47 per A ordinary share (“A Share”) and B ordinary share (“B Share”), equal to the US dollar dividend for the same quarter last year.

-The Board expects that the first quarter 2014 interim dividend will be US$0.47, an increase of 4.4% over the US dollar dividend for the same quarter in the previous year.
-The first quarter 2014 interim dividend is scheduled to be announced on May 1, 2014.
+The Board expects that the first quarter 2016 interim dividend will be US$0.47, equal to the US dollar dividend for the same quarter in the previous year.
+The first quarter 2016 interim dividend is scheduled to be announced on May 4, 2016.

 RDS provides eligible shareholders with a choice to receive dividends in cash or in shares via a Scrip Dividend Programme (“the Programme”).
 For further details please see below.